Eva Morris

 Professor of Health Data Epidemiology

-In 2019, Eva moved to Oxford as a Professor of Health Data Epidemiology within the Big Data Institute and the Nuffield Department of Population Health.
-Here she continues to work in the field of health data research with a continued interest in national cancer datasets.
+In 2019, Eva moved to Oxford as a Professor of Health Data Epidemiology within the Big Data Institute and Oxford Population Health.
+She works in the field of health data research with an interest in national cancer datasets.
+Eva also co-leads the HDR UK Oxford Region.

 Recent publications